nstoker/book-pp-pclag/README.md

   2: added from command line
 ```

 Copying the example.env to `.env` and setting the `TODO_FILENAME` will set the name the ToDo lists
 will be saved as.

+Exercises not completed:

+1. Include test cases for the verbose option
+1. Update the `getTask()` function allowing it to handle multiline input from STDIN.
+Each line should be a new task in the list.
+   - and associated test